Welshy92/jacobs-tech-tips/docs/testing.md

 * All images with the picture class tag fail to load on github pages (404 error for each image).
 Works fine in preview.
 Fixed by changing all file paths to relative.

+* Some links incorrectly used an absolute filepath with isn't allowed with Github.
+Changed to relative filepath.

 ### **Known Bugs**

 * Nav bar becomes off-centered between mobile and desktop widths.
 Maybe and another breakpoint in the middle (tablet size?)